DRMacIver/systems/tempo.md

-# Tempo
+# TickTalk

-Tempo (working title) is a way of structuring a conversation that allows you to cover a wide range of interesting subjects in a short amount of time, in a way that tries to ensure everyone gets a chance to share their thoughts.
+TickTalk (formerly named Tempo) is a way of structuring a conversation that allows you to cover a wide range of interesting subjects in a short amount of time, in a way that tries to ensure everyone gets a chance to share their thoughts.
 Tempo structures the conversation into a series of small time boxes, with a mixed mechanism designed to keep the conversation on topics that are interesting to the group.